 PCIC's insurance operation was enabled by three sources of funds.
-These are the Agri-Agra Fund, which comes from the penalties banks pay for their failure to lend 25% of their loan portfolio to agriculture sector and agrarian projects, at 15% and 10%, respectively; the General Appropriations Act which provided for a project called "Agriculture Insurance for Farmers and Fisherfolk under the RSBSA" or the Registry System for Basic Sectors in Agriculture; and Others, largely from premiums generated from paid coverage of standing crops in farms, fishes in ponds and cages, poultry and livestocks and related machines and buildings that support the farming and fishing operations.
+These are the Agri-Agra Fund, which comes from the Bangko Sentral ng Pilipinas; the General Appropriations Act (GAA) which provided full premium subsidy for farmers listed in the Registry System for Basic Sectors in Agriculture; and Others, largely from premiums generated from LGU premium payments for farmers, Coconut Industry Trust Fund for the coverage of coconut farmers and paying clients.

-The Agri-Agra Funds provided some Php 1.4 Billion in 2023; the GAA allocated Php 4.5 Billion; while the stakeholders, largely commercial farmers and agricultural entreprenuers and local government units enrolling their agriculture and fisheries constituents in PCIC's agricultural insurance lines using their own funds, contributed Php 395.59 Million.
-In terms of the number of farmers and fisherfolk supported, the GAA was able to enroll the insurance coverage of over 2.33 million small farmers and fisherfolk; the Agri-Agra Fund, 473,896 insured; and Others, with about 1.09 Million.
+The Agri-Agra Fund provided some Php 1.4 Billion in 2023; the GAA allocated Php 4.5 Billion; while others like commercial farmers, local government units and coconut trust fund, contributed Php 395.59 Million.
+In terms of the number of farmers and fisherfolk supported, the GAA was able to enroll the insurance coverage of over 2.33 million small farmers and fisherfolk; the Agri-Agra Fund, 473,896 farmers; and Others, with about 1.09 Million farmers.
 Other details of the insurance coverage by fund are in Table 3.